Ärlig wine

 Packaging Design

-The Beauty of Being Honest
+The Simplicity of Being Honest

 Domaine Wines set out to create a new wine concept built around a simple yet powerful idea: honesty.
 They wanted to move away from the ornate storytelling and decorative design typical of wine branding and instead present something refreshingly straightforward and authentic.

-The concept, named Ärlig – Swedish for “honest” – was developed for both red and white box wines, aimed at consumers who value quality and simplicity over embellishment.
-The goal was to create a brand that felt transparent, confident and quietly refined.
+The concept, named Ärlig, Swedish for “honest”, was developed for both red and white box wines, aimed at consumers who value honesty and simplicity over embellishment.
+The goal was to create a brand that felt transparent, and confident.

 The challenge was to achieve simplicity without losing warmth or character.
 In a category filled with rich imagery and layered typography, Ärlig needed to stand apart through clarity and restraint, expressing honesty not as a statement but as a design philosophy.

-Concept and Execution
+Concept

 The design concept for Ärlig was built on restraint.
-The packaging embraces a pared-back layout focused on typography and structure, with the word Ärlig placed boldly at the centre — both a logo and a statement of intent.
+The packaging embraces a pared-back layout focused on typography and structure, with the word Ärlig placed boldly at the centre, both a logo and a statement of intent.

 The verbal identity follows the same philosophy.
-There are no romantic vineyard tales or exaggerated tasting notes — just clear, confident communication that builds trust through simplicity.
+There are no romantic vineyard tales or exaggerated tasting notes, just clear, confident communication that builds trust through simplicity.

 Results